THOSE who love an early morning walk in Slough’s Langley Park or Black Park may already be familiar with the work of landscape photographer Kevin Day.

 His studies of a gnarled tree in Langley Park showed how you can return to the same subject again and again and get a different picture every time.
 But Kevin goes on to explain how the tree was also a symbol of his photographic renaissance.

 Today, his personal work continues to complement his professional output and a selection of his nature pictures reflect this.
 “It’s more of a little hidden gallery occasionally people stumble across!” he says.

-For those who share Kevin’s love of those two local parks, it’s a real treat – with 185 pictures to choose from – and the option to purchase copies too.
+For those who share Kevin’s love of those two local parks, it’s a real treat – with dozens of pictures to choose from – and the option to purchase copies too.